Katherine Clark: Tenure

 Clark was sworn into office on December 12, 2013, and sits on the House Appropriations Committee.
 In a 2014 interview with The Boston Globe, she compared life in Washington to the television series House of Cards, saying "It's exactly like here, minus the murders."

 Clark was unopposed in her bid for a full term in 2014.

 In March 2015, Clark decided not to attend the speech by Israeli prime minister Benjamin Netanyahu before a joint session of Congress.
 She affirmed a commitment to maintaining and strengthening the relationship between the U.S. and Israel but noted that the invitation was offered without first consulting the Obama administration.
 In 2023, Clark voted to provide Israel with support following the Hamas attack on Israel.

 Clark has introduced legislation in response to Internet harassment, most notably resulting from the Gamergate controversy, and has advocated for more stringent enforcement of existing laws.
 After introducing legislation that would criminalize "swatting" (falsely reporting an ongoing critical incident to dispatch an emergency response), she was herself targeted by a false report of an active shooter at her home.

 In January 2017, Clark announced a boycott of Donald Trump's inauguration.
 She was part of a small group of House and Senate members who chose to boycott the ceremony.
 Her reason was her desire not to "normalize" Trump's promotion of "bigoted, misogynist, anti-Semitic, and racist claims."

 Clark voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.

+During an August 2025 town hall event organized by Friends Committee on National Legislation, Clark referred to Israel's actions in Gaza as a genocide.
+However, she walked back this statement soon after the event, saying "I want to be clear I am not accusing Israel of genocide."